IQSS/dataverse/scripts/backup/run_backup/README_HOWTO.txt

 likely).
 It will back up the files stored in your Dataverse on the remote storage system specified.

-The backup script is written in Python.
+The backup script is written in Python (developed and tested with
+v.
+2.7.10).
 The following extra modules are required:

 (versions tested as of the writing of this doc, 11.14.2017)

 psycopg2    [2.7.3.2] - PostgreSQL driver
 boto3       [1.4.7]   - AWS sdk, for accessing S3 storage
-paramiko    [2.2.1]   - SSH client, for transferring files via SFTP swiftclient [2.7.0]   - [optional] for reading Datafiles stored on swift [not implemented yet] and/or backing up files on swift [untested, experimental (?) implementation]
+paramiko    [2.2.1]   - SSH client, for transferring files via SFTP swiftclient [2.7.0]   - [optional] for reading Datafiles stored on swift [not implemented yet] and/or backing up files on swift [incomplete implementation provided]

+In the default mode, the script will attempt to retrieve and back up only the files that have been created in the Dataverse since the createdate timestamp on the most recent file already in the backup database; or all the files, if this is the first run (see the section below on what the "backup databse" is).

+When run with the "--rerun" option (python run_backup.py --rerun) the script will retrieve the list of ALL the files currently in the dataverse, but will only attempt to back up the ones not yet backed up successfully. (i.e. it will skip the files already in the backup database with the 'OK' backup status)

 Access credentials, for the Dataverse and the remote storage system are configured in the file config.ini.